stephan2307/wshtdt/README.md

 # wshtdt - When Something Happens Then Do This
 PHP Open Source version of services like IFTTT or Zapier.
+If you want to use this, you have to host it yourself.

 ## Events and Actions
 When something happens, this can be detected via **Events**.
 Depending on what **Events** were detected one or more **Actions** can be triggered.